namdao2000/ultimate-nextjs-starter/README.md

 ## **🧹 Codebase hygene**
 As your team scale, it is important to have a code style consistency.

-- Prettier & Eslint is used for keeping the code format consistent
+- Prettier & Eslint is used for keeping the code format consistent.
 - Husky is used for running eslint & prettier tasks at pre-commit.
 - Make sure that files and variables are `camelCased`.